FarhidCortes/walmart-challenge/Readme.md

 # Walmart Challenge - Products API
 #### Installation guide

-To use the platform it is necessary to run the images described in each Dockerfile of the folders that contain the project.
+To use the platform it is necessary to run the images files described in each Dockerfile of the folders that contain the project.
 ##### Run the backend

-Enter the folder /challenge_walmart_backend and run the following commands:
+Enter the folder /walmart_backend and run the following commands:

      docker build -t walmart-backend .